Netflix/metaflow-docs/docs/production/event-triggering/external-events.md

 # Triggering Flows Based on External Events

-You can configure flows [deployed on Argo Workflows](/production/scheduling-metaflow-flows/scheduling-with-argo-workflows) start automatically when an event occurs in an external system.
+You can configure flows [deployed on Argo Workflows] (/production/scheduling-metaflow-flows/scheduling-with-argo-workflows) start automatically when an event occurs in an external system.
 For instance, you could start a flow whenever new data is available in a data warehouse:

 ```mdx-code-block
 import ReactPlayer from 'react-player';